E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/Abrupt_AdResS/readme.rst

     cross-referencing problems

-In this module we also include a test scenario for GROMACS version 5.1.5 with a possible CG potential and all nessecary input files.
+In this module we also include a test scenario for GROMACS version 5.1.5 with a possible CG potential and all necessary input files.
 To run it simply run *gmx grompp -f grompp.mdp -c conf.gro -p topol.top -n index.ndx -maxwarn 5; gmx mdrun* using the patched version of GROMACS version 5.1.5 (see above).

 When *gmx mdrun* finished normally (with the above mentioned setup), we have several mandatory checks to see if the simulation was successful or not.